thinkshout/thinkshout/_case_studies/lehigh-valley-health-network.md

       By focusing on the informational needs of the end user instead of organizational priorities and structures, we actually made it easier for LVHN to meet its mission.

   # @todo Missing image from design
-  - section-image: "/assets/images/case-studies/search.jpg"
+  - section-image: "/assets/images/case-studies/LVHN-4.jpg"
-    section-image-alt: "LVHN search for a doctor on phone and search for a location on laptop"
+    section-image-alt: "LVHN search for a doctor on laptop and search for a location on phone"

-  - section-image: "/assets/images/case-studies/services-3up.jpg"
+  - section-image: "/assets/images/case-studies/LVHN-5.jpg"
     section-image-alt: "LVHN services pages viewed on three phones."

   - section-description: |